 How Your Dental Visit Can Prevent or Detect Cancer

-In addition to routine dental screenings, you should be aware of the potential signs of oral cancers and report these to your healthcare provider.
+You should be aware of the potential signs of oral cancers and report these to your healthcare provider.
 Remember that many of these can be caused by non-cancerous (benign) conditions, but you should still visit your healthcare provider for further testing.

 Signs to report: